|Empty Weight:||1,300 lbs.|

 This airplane was on the dock in San Francisco, awaiting shipment to Djakarta, when the Japanese invaded and captured the Dutch East Indies.
 The airplane was repossessed by the US Army Air Corps and used as a primary trainer at Mather Field, Sacramento, California.

-Please contact if you have any information or comments on, or recollections of the Ryan PT-22A.
+Email if you have any information or comments on the Ryan PT-22A.